t-karasova/grs-samples-python/tutorial_filtering.md

 python search_with_filtering.py
 ```

-Check the Search response, now it has only items with price in the range between $50 and $100.
+Check the search response, now it has only items with price in the range between $50 and $100.

 ## Filtering by multiple fields